 Board a Mabinay-bound bus from Dumaguete Ceres Terminal then get off at Paniabonan junction.
 Wait for jeepneys to Dawis or buses bound for Bayawan and tell the driver/conductor that you are going to Niludhan Falls.

-Take a plane or boat to Dumaguete then follow the directions above.
+Take a plane or ferry to Dumaguete then follow the directions above.

 - The falls forms a majestic curtain during wet season.